wds4/DCoSL/dips/conceptGraph/declarations/wordType.md

 ## Retrieval from nostr

-As per DIP 101 (updated for testnet-2), all versions of the above word can be found in nostr (testnet-2) using the following filter:
+As per [DIP-902](../../networking/nostr/902.md) (updated for testnet-2), all versions of the above word can be found in nostr (testnet-2) using the following filter:

 ```json
 {